Stefafrontani/typescript_notes/README.md

 HAsta el 558

+### Type Annotations

+#### When to use it?

+When a function returns the 'any' type and we need to clarify the value.
+When we declare a variable in a line and assign value in another one.
+When we want a variable to have a type that can not be inferred

 ### Type Inference

 Every time we initialize a variable and assign a value `const name = 'stefano'`, we really are doing two steps at the same time: